 Examples of ellicular galaxies are Mrk 1216, NGC 1271, NGC 1277, NGC 1332, and NGC 3115.
-Their distribution of light can be easily described and explained with a Sérsic-spheroid plus an intermediate-sized .
-Our bulge/ decomposition for the galaxy NGC 3115 is presented in Figure 3.
+Their distribution of light can be easily described and explained with a Sérsic-spheroid plus an intermediate-sized disc.
+Our bulge/disc decomposition for the galaxy NGC 3115 is presented in Figure 3.
 The radial light profile (μ) extends out to five times the galaxy half-light radius (5 x 50 arcsec).
-Not only does the photometric bulge/ decomposition for NGC 3115 match the galaxy’s light profile and the ellipticity profile, but it is in excellent agreement with the galaxy’s kinematic properties [Arnold+2011].
-Our two-component models (intermediate-sized embedded within a larger spheroidal component) match the observed light distributions and explain the kinematic maps [Arnold+2014] (when available) and the ellipticity profiles of ellicular galaxies.
+Not only does the photometric bulge/disc decomposition for NGC 3115 match the galaxy’s light profile and the ellipticity profile, but it is in excellent agreement with the galaxy’s kinematic properties [Arnold+2011].
+Our two-component models (intermediate-sized disc embedded within a larger spheroidal component) match the observed light distributions and explain the kinematic maps [Arnold+2014] (when available) and the ellipticity profiles of the other ellicular galaxies.
 Models that ``forcedly'' describe an ellicular galaxy with an inner bulge encased within a large-scale disk typically require the addition of a third component – an envelope or halo – that accounts for the outer portion of the spheroidal component.

 Figure 3: